Establishes general framework for controls associated with the development of capital projects.

 For questions about this policy, please contact Campus Planning Design and Construction at (541) 346-2270 or email@example.com.

-Revisions approved by President Schill and enacted on April 23, 2019; policy renumbered to IV.07.10.
+23 April 2019 - Revisions approved by the university president and enacted; policy renumbered to IV.07.10.

 Former Oregon Administrative Rule Chapter 580 Division 63.

 - Construction and Contracting Authority

 - This policy establishes the structure for procedures that define the Construction and Contracting Authority that will be followed by the University of Oregon to erect, improve, repair, maintain, equip, and furnish buildings and structures.

 - Much of the University’s capital construction and contracting activities are regulated by federal, state, and local law, the University’s Board of Trustees, restricted gifts, and other controls.
 The University’s capital construction and contracting activities shall comply with these regulations as stated in this policy.

 - The University shall follow all federal laws associated with capital construction and contracting.
 This includes, but is not limited to, any applicable federal law pertaining to the use of federal funds in capital construction and contracting and the use of tax-exempt bond proceeds.

 - The University shall follow all state laws associated with capital construction and contracting.
 This includes, but is not limited to, any applicable state law pertaining to the use of state funds in capital construction and contracting, prevailing wage, competitive procurement and bidding, and construction standards and the use of state-issued bond proceeds.